kavaliersdelikt/ship/README.md

 Ship is a high-performance client area for the Pterodactyl Panel that allows your users to create, manage and upgrade their servers through an intuitive interface.
 It was previously sold on Builtbybit, I now decided to make it open source.

-# ⭐ Please star this repository for updates.
+# ⭐ Please star this repository.

 ## Quick Start Guide